Dil Se..: Themes

-Dil Se.. is said to be a journey through the seven shades of love that are defined in ancient Arabic literature.
-Those shades are defined as attraction, infatuation, love, reverence, worship, obsession, and death.
-The character played by Shahrukh Khan passes through each shade during the course of the film.
+Dil Se.. is said to be a journey through the seven shades of love - attraction, infatuation, love, reverence, worship, obsession, and death.
+The character played by Shah Rukh Khan passes through each shade during the course of the film.
 Authors Sangita Gopal and Sujata Moorti of Global Bollywood: Travels of Hindi Song and Dance also compared Khan's romance in the film to the trajectory of love in ancient Arabic literature, believing the lyrics in two of the songs to have delivered an "apocalyptic fatalism".

 The film is a dramatization of the attraction between a character from the heart of India and another from a peripheral state and a representation of opposites in the eyes of the law and society.
 Dil Se.. is described as a film "structured through deferment and unfulfilled teasing promises".
 Rediff.com said about the film, "The entire feel of the film is appropriately poetic, with a few romantic exchanges standing out quite memorable.
 Tigmanshu Dhulia has handled the film's dialogues adroitly.
 Amid moonlit desert dunes, there is a particularly stirring conversation between the leading pair.
 Amar reveals his hate for Meghna's eyes – because he can't see the world is hidden behind them and his love for the same, stunning eyes – because he can't see the world hidden behind them."

 Elleke Boehmer and Stephen Morton in their book Terror and the Postcolonial (2009) believe that the songs and their exotic locations in the film were very important in masking the impossible reconciliation between a terrorist and an uptight government agent by evoking pure fantasy.
 They argue that this is a phenomenon called the "liminal space of dreaming" in that the terrorist woman cannot fulfill her sexual desire so the songs fill the void of this desire by "their sumptuousness and exotic locales" in the Ladakh region.
-The theme of the movie was reported to be paying homage to the 1981 British film The French Lieutenant's Woman.